 Follow @ChristChurch_Sc on twitter for the latest news and updates.

-In Reception our class teachers are Mrs Deighton and Miss Wheeldon.
+Our class teachers are Mrs Deighton and Mrs Evason (Miss Wheeldon).

-We will have PE on a Monday, please make sure you come to school in your PE kit every Monday.
+We will have PE on a Friday.
+Please make sure your child has a PE kit that is kept in school.